-6.1 General provisions
+6.1 General Provisions

-- 6.1.1 The penalties which can be imposed by an Investigating Officer following a Discipline Hearing where an allegation of Academic Misconduct is proven are as set out in sections 6.2 to 6.8 below. - 6.1.2 If the penalty imposed means that the student fails the course, the normal rules for resit examination, re-submission of assessed work or other re-assessment for that course shallapply.

-- 6.1.3 Where a reassessment diet arises before the conclusion of proceedings under the Code, the student should be allowed to submit for reassessment, but the grade should be withheld by the School until the outcome of proceedings are known and applied. - 6.1.4 Where mentioned, expulsion means the termination of matriculated student status involving a total prohibition on attendance at or access to the University and on any participation in University activities.
-A student who has been expelled will not normally be eligible for re-admittance to the University. - 6.1.5 Where a student is expelled under this Code, if they have already satisfied the requirements for an award prior to the offence(s) being committed, they will be allowed to graduate with thataward. - 6.1.6 An Investigating Officer has the discretion to impose a lesser or reasonable alternative penalty than provided in this Code where it is thought appropriate to do so having reviewed all the evidence in the case and any statements or explanations provided by the student. - 6.1.7 An Investigating Officer can make alterations to the process to be followed at a Discipline Hearing where it is reasonable to do so, AND the student agrees to the alterations in advance.
+- 6.1.1 The penalties which can be imposed by an Investigating Officer following a Discipline Hearing where an allegation of Academic Misconduct is proven are as set out in sections 6.2 to 6.8 below. - 6.1.2 An Investigating Officer has the discretion to impose a lesser or reasonable alternative penalty than provided in this Code where it is thought appropriate to do so having reviewed all the evidence in the case and any statements or explanations provided by the student. - 6.1.3 If the penalty imposed means that the student fails the course, the normal rules for resit examination, re-submission of assessed work or other re-assessment for that course shall apply. - 6.1.4 Where a reassessment diet arises before the conclusion of proceedings under the Code, the student should be allowed to submit for reassessment, but the grade should be withheld by the School until the outcome of proceedings are known and applied. - 6.1.5 Where mentioned, expulsion means the termination of matriculated student status involving a total prohibition on attendance at or access to the University and on any participation in University activities.
+A student who has been expelled will not usually be eligible for re-admittance to the University. - 6.1.6 Where a student is expelled under this Code, if they have already satisfied the requirements for an award prior to the offence(s) being committed, they will be allowed to graduate with that award. - 6.1.7 In the context of an Undergraduate or Taught Postgraduate Graduate the wording within a penalty relating to expulsion is not applicable (see Section 7). - 6.1.8 An Investigating Officer can make alterations to the process to be followed at a Discipline Hearing where it is reasonable to do so, AND the student agrees to the alterations in advance.